INHERITANCE MATTERS AND DEATH DUTIES FOR BRITISH PASSPORT HOLDERS LEAVING PROPERTY IN SPANISH TERRITORY

 In 2008, the autonomous regional government of the Canary Islands granted Spanish fiscal residents a 99.9% reduction to the inheritance tax due on bequests to close relatives (parents, children, spouses and family partners).
 This was abolished in April 2012 as a result of the economic crisis but it was reintroduced in January 2016.

-Under the re-introduced scheme, the reduction is available for both fiscal residents and non fiscal residents on bequests and gifts of property or assets located in the Canary islands IF made to closest relatives, i.e. those in the first two groups, eg spouses & children as long as non-fiscally resident heirs reside in another EU country.
+Under the re-introduced scheme, the reduction is available for both fiscal residents and non fiscal residents on bequests and gifts of property or assets located in the Canary islands IF made to closest relatives, i.e. those in the first two groups, eg spouses, children and other descendants (i.e. grandchildren, etc.) and parents and other ascendants (i.e. grandparents), as long as non-fiscally resident heirs reside in another EU country.
+For these groups it applies to both inheritances and lifetime gifts, but for gifts the donation has to be completed using a public deed.

 The fact that applying the 99% reduction discount for non-fiscal-residents in Spain who ARE fiscally resident in the EU, is governed by EU non-discrimination regulations will mean that those who are fiscally resident in the UK are unlikely to benefit from this once the UK has left the EU, unless some subsequent agreement is negotiated.
 The problem is any new treaties are likely to be drawn up between the UK and Spain – and the 99% discount is within the remit of the Canarian Government, not the Spanish State, so it is possible that UK fiscal residents will end up paying the full amount, no longer being protected by the EU regulations.